 - Cooper Mountain ES 2021

 Seismic Assessment Report

 Parents have inquired about the recent Seismic Assessment report and the District’s plan of action to address the recommendations in that report.
-The Seismic Assessment report was published in Spring 2019 and Volume 1 is currently available on the District website.
+The Seismic Assessment report was published in April 2019 and all four volumes are available on the District website.
 The report contains an evaluation and rating of each school and students, staff, and parents can look at how their school is expected to fare based on the standard performance criteria.
 To our knowledge, Beaverton School District is the only District in Oregon with this level of seismic detail for each of its schools and facilities.

 Using the April 2019 report, the District is developing and prioritizing seismic upgrade projects for the next Capital Improvement Bond.
 The focus of this effort will be developing seismic upgrade projects for schools that fall into the Red Zone (Less than Collapse Prevention Performance Level).
 These projects will help improve these schools to be above life safety performance objectives and be better equipped to limit damage in the event of an earthquake.
 These seismic projects will have to be taken in consideration when planning for other District bond projects that include new capacity schools, replacement schools, modernization, and other capital improvement projects.

 There is no change to the District's recommendations on earthquake preparedness and following the instructions for "Drop, Cover, and Hold On."
-The District is participating in the Great Oregon Shakeout earthquake drills on October 14, 2019 to review and refresh all students and District employees on "Drop, Cover, and Hold On."
+The District participated in the Great Oregon Shakeout earthquake drills on October 14, 2019 to review and refresh all students and District employees on "Drop, Cover, and Hold On."
 For more information please see the BSD Public Safety Earthquake Preparedness webpage and the Great Oregon Shakeout.

 Seismic Assessment Report - VOLUME 1

 Elementary School ASCE 41-13 Checklists

 Campus Risk Zone Plans

 High Risk Retrofit Plans